IceMasterT/hackathon_template/scripts/README.md

 ## Environment Configuration

-Create a `.env` file in the root directory:
+Configure a `.env` file in the root directory:

 ```bash
 # Copy example environment file